kubermatic/docs/content/kubermatic/v2.24/architecture/concept/kkp-concepts/addons/kubeflow/_index.en.md

 (see the [Domain Name](#domain-name) section).

 ### Enable TLS
-By default, the connection to the Kubeflow dashboard is handled by unsecure HTTP connection.
+By default, the connection to the Kubeflow dashboard is handled by insecure HTTP connection.
 To use secure HTTPS instead, select the `Enable TLS` option.
 When selected, the addon will automatically request a TLS certificate for the specified `Domain Name` (described in the [Domain Name](#domain-name) section) issued by the [Let’s Encrypt](https://letsencrypt.org/) certificate authority, and it will use it to configure HTTPS for accessing the dashboard.